Best of Skagway

 Unaccompanied Minor Policy: Guests under the age of 21 must be accompanied by a parent or guardian.

-Since this tour enters Canada, all guests must carry a passport.
+Since this tour enters Canada, all guests must carry a passport or other WHTI compliant document.
 Notarized written consent is required for children traveling into Canada without both parents.

 12 years & under only